 Building connected app: work within architectural constraints

 As with any other software product, making the right architectural choices early on is critical.
-Car companion apps, being an IOT application by nature, face a list of challenges caused by the two-way interaction between the app and the real world object – the car.
+Car companion apps, being IoT applications by nature, face a list of challenges caused by the two-way interaction between the app and the real-world object – the car.
 The standard approach of having a server between a user’s mobile phone and the connected car causes issues such as connectivity drops on both sides and communication delays.
 These issues should be addressed both technically and in the UX, to provide a car owner with a flawless and as close to real-time experience as possible.
 Another challenge is to think through the handling of all emergency and warning situations, where car owners should be clearly informed about what is happening and provided with a clear set of instructions for what to do in each situation.

 Connecting with third-party services